5 Lessons From Founding Tech Groups + Memoir

 She: You are awesome bro.
 Can you guide me. 🙏 Me: What help do you want

-Hopefully there was still time left and I was able to enroll myself into an open university and create another group, Freedomphiles, on first day of college, which is described below.
+Hopefully there was still time left and I was able to enroll myself into an open university and create another group, NCG, on first day of college, which is described below.

 I was the first one to realize the importance of having an unofficial chat group and to create such.
 I created this group on very first day of my college.